MicroGridsPy/MicroGridsPy/README.md

 Python
 ------------

-First of all Micro-Grids needs Python 3 install in the computer.
-The easiest way to obtain it, is download `anaconda`_ in order to have all the tools needed to run python scripts.
+First of all Micro-Grids needs Python 3.6 install in the computer.
+The easiest way to obtain it, is download anaconda in order to have all the tools needed to run python scripts.

 Python libraries
 ----------------